 Real Tree vs. Fake Tree: Which is the more sustainable option?

-This post first appeared in our weekly Make Waves Mondays email series on December 7, 2020.
+This post first appeared in our weekly Make Waves Mondays email series on December 7, 2020, and was updated and re-shared again on December 1, 2025.

 Friend, are you a real tree person, or a fake tree person?